SWeijden/PRG_Plugin/README.md

     * Wall and Floor objects change be changed here from their defaults.
   - Manage Rooms:
     * Clicking in the scene will switch selection to another room if part of it.
+  	* Can clear or reset the walls or floors of a room using the toggle in the menu.
 	* Changing the room size will add tiles or remove walls and tiles where appropriate.
 	* Changing the default meshes will cause these to be used when changing the room size.
 	* Rooms can be deleted via the scene or by clearing its Rooms array entry.